The Wellington Film Guide

 n e w s c l i p s

 • Members only.
-Renewal and upgrades available at any time on line, and pick up the membership card at a screening.
+Memberships available at any time on line, and pick up the membership card at a screening.

 • Film Festivals to note: